Jump to main content

 António Guterres, UN-Secretary General at the COP29 High-Level Meeting

-You will soon find more information about the individual examples here on this page.
+Here you find more information about the individual examples.

 The map is currently available in English and German and can be ordered free of charge.
 It will soon also be available in Spanish, Portuguese, and French.